mpsonntag/snippets/courses/teaching/golang.md

 # Tests
 - Test files have to reside in the same package as the go files that are to be tested.
-- Test files have the same name as the go files, with an additional "_test.go" ending.
+- Test files have the same name as the go files, with an additional "_test.go" suffix.

         file.go
         file_test.go